scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 terms, as well as part-of-speech usage.

 We first compare lexical-based characteristics on the self-summary text by sex.
-Our sample includes 21,321 females and 31,637 females.
+Our sample includes 21,321 females and 31,637 males.
 Note that the difference between this and the 59,946 users in the data set is due to our dropping users with less than five tokens in a particular essay.
 We find that, on average, females write just under 150 words (tokens, actually) compared to males' 139,